Simplify Your GST Compliance with Expert Guidance!

 Scrutiny Assessment

-• To verify the correctness of the returns, the GST officer scrutinize it.
-Return is scrutinize by proper office as per the provision of section 61 of CGST Act.
+• To verify the correctness of the returns, the GST officer scrutinizes it.
+Return is scrutinized by the proper office as per the provision of section 61 of the CGST Act.

-• The registered person may accept the discrepancy as mentioned in the notice and pay the taxes, interest and any other amount due and inform the same to proper officer.
+• The registered person may accept the discrepancy as mentioned in the notice and pay the taxes, interest, and any other amount due and inform the same to the proper officer.

-• If proper office found the information is acceptable the proper office shall inform the registered person accordingly.
+• If the proper office finds the information acceptable the proper office shall inform the registered person accordingly.

-• In case if discrepancy is not accepted by the person then he shall give explanation to the proper officer.
+• In case a discrepancy is not accepted by the person then he shall give explanation to the proper officer.

 • This is not mandatory for the officer as it is not a legal or judicial proceeding.
-The officer for the same can ask for explanations if any discrepancies noticed.
+The officer can ask for explanations if any discrepancies are noticed.
 The officer can take the following actions after receiving the explanations for the same:

 1. When Explanation is Satisfactory- The officer will inform the taxpayer and no further actions will be taken in this regard.